bespinian/blog/content/posts/run-ghost-on-cloud-foundry.md

 ## Add Object Storage (Optional)

 At some point, you'll want to upload images and other assets to be accessible from your blog (e.g. for blog post header pictures).
 If you do that now, the images will be lost whenever the app has to restart.
-So we'll need to save these images onto an S3 storage.
+So, we'll need to save these images onto an S3 storage.
 The following paragraphs show how that can be done on the Swisscom Application Cloud as an example.

 To do so, follow [this tutorial](/manage-buckets-on-cloud-foundry-s3-services/) to create an S3 service with bucket and name the service instance "blog-storage".

-Next, we'll need to bind the app to our newly created service.
+Next, we'll have to bind the app to our newly created service.
 Add the following line to the `services` part of our `manifest.yml`:

 ```yaml
 - blog-storage